 Q. What do I do if my core class is the same time as another course I need to take?

 A. Students may complete the swap request form.
+The core classes you will take in the Winter semester, ACC 301 and STRATEGY 290, are linked by section number so you will need to request to swap both classes in the event that you need to swap one.
+You cannot swap just one of these two courses.
 To submit a swap request is to commit to swap and, once a swap has been processed and permissions to enroll in the new section have been entered into Wolverine Access, the commitment to swap is complete and the student must switch sections.
 Since the student’s original seat is given to another student during the swap processing, any student wanting back into his/her original section after swaps have been processed will need to submit another swap request.
 Please note that, although swap requests are processed regularly, there is no guarantee that a swap request will be processed, and students are encouraged to have a back-up plan in place in consultation with their academic advisor.
-The links to the course swap request forms are posted at the bottom of this page.
+The links to the course swap request forms will be posted to the bottom of this page when they become available.

 Q. What should I do if I have a documented disability, intercollegiate athletic obligation, official University or religious obligation, or a required course for my dual degree that conflicts with a core class?

 A. Students who have conflicts with a core class due to a documented disability, intercollegiate athletic obligation, official University or religious obligation, or a required course for a dual degree, are asked to submit a course swap request form and provide a letter from the SSD office or his/her coach, advisor, or religious leader/organization via e-mail to the Ross Registrar’s Office so that they can review and process the necessary schedule adjustments where possible.

 Swap Forms Winter 2023

 ACC 301 & Strategy 290 Swap Form: https://forms.gle/Rk3jTBPCidLYw1YNA